DReigada/MyFtp-test/README.md

 #About
-A file transfer java app based one sockets. (for academic purposes only)
+A file transfer java app based on sockets. (for academic purposes only)

 #Compiling/running
 Requires maven (and java) to compile